Genomics and AI for

 Group diary 2023

-01-09-23 Group successes this month!
+09-23 Group successes this month!
 We are very happy to welcome PhD student Samir Vargas in our group, and to be hosting Assistant Professor Camila Acosta!
-Dani has defended his Master thesis, and is now ready to start his PhD with us – congratulations!
-Lara, Harika, and Amit successfully presented our research at BC2 in Basel, and Ela is now off to the DGHM to present her case for the application of real-time genomics in the clinic.
-Lara has further become an eLife editor this month and has been invited to the Senate of Chile's Congreso Futuro.
-Last but not least, we very much enjoyed our first Real-tIme Genomics for One Health symposium in the Alps with many dear collaborators – thank you for the fantastic discussions (see photo on the right)!
+Dani has defended his Master thesis, and is now ready to start his PhD with us – congratulations, Dani!
+Lara, Harika, and Amit successfully presented our research at BC2 in Basel, and Ela won the best poster prize at DGHM for her application of real-time genomics in the clinic – very well done!
+Lara has further become an eLife editor for One Health research, has been invited to the Senate of Chile's Congreso Futuro, and has been elected to join the German Governmental One Health Platform Scientific Advisory Board.
+Last but not least, we very much enjoyed our first Real-time Genomics for One Health symposium in the Alps with many dear collaborators – thank you for the fantastic discussions (see photo on the right)!
+What a month...

 04-08-23 Lara receives BMBF grant as coordinator and main PI of "AI for biodiversity research" This grant of initially € 100k will allow us to combine our research on pathogen detection, environmental monitoring, and AI for squiggle data analysis, and can be extended to more than € 1M in subsequent years.